Ninnu Kori

 Ninnu Kori is a 2017 Indian Telugu-language romantic comedy drama film directed by debutant Shiva Nirvana from a screenplay written by Kona Venkat.
-Produced by DVV Danayya under DVV Entertainments, the film stars Nivetha Thomas, Nani, and Aadhi Pinisetty while Murali Sharma and Tanikella Bharani play supporting roles.
+Produced by DVV Danayya under DVV Entertainments, the film stars Nani, Nivetha Thomas and Aadhi Pinisetty while Murali Sharma and Tanikella Bharani play supporting roles.
 Gopi Sunder composed the music.
 Prawin Pudi and Karthik Ghattamaneni are the editor and cinematographer of the film respectively.

 The plot revolves around Uma (Nani), Pallavi (Thomas), and Arun (Pinisetty).
 When Uma declines her proposal to elope, Pallavi marries Arun and emigrates to the US.
 Uma who still is in love with Pallavi also lands up in the US a year later in the hope of getting her back.

 The film was commercially successful, grossing over ₹52 crore at the box office.
 A Tamil-language remake titled Thalli Pogathey was released in 2021.

 Plot

-On the day of her first wedding anniversary, Pallavi travels from San Francisco to Los Angeles under the pretext of running errands for the anniversary party.
-Unbeknownst to her husband, Arun, she goes to meet Uma, her former lover.
+On the day of her first wedding anniversary, Pallavi travels from San Francisco to Los Angeles to meet her former lover, P. Uma Maheswara Rao, unbeknownst to her husband, Arun.

-One and a half years earlier in Vizag, Pallavi was a student aspiring to record a dance performance to show her family post-marriage.
-Lacking natural talent, she seeks help from Uma Maheswara Rao, a young statistics student and orphan, who agrees for a large fee as he needs the money.
-Uma not only helps Pallavi with dancing but also supports her in confronting a bully.
-They eventually fall in love.

-Pallavi arranges for Uma to stay in her family’s penthouse, where he starts tutoring and earns the money he needs.
-When her family begins looking for marriage alliances, Pallavi asks Uma to elope with her.
-He agrees but later reconsiders after seeing Pallavi’s father, Chandramouli, lecture a boy about the responsibilities of marriage, emphasizing how important it is to be well-educated and settled in life.

-Determined to secure a future, Uma asks Pallavi to let him pursue a Ph.D. in New Delhi.
-She tearfully agrees.
-Over the next few months, Pallavi ignores Uma’s attempts to contact her and eventually marries Arun after her family arranges the match.
-A year later, Pallavi learns from Prof. Murthy that Uma has fallen into depression and alcoholism.
-Feeling responsible, she travels to Los Angeles to meet him.

-In Los Angeles, Pallavi tells Uma she is happily married and does not wish to reunite with him.
-Uma disagrees, insisting she still loves him and is unhappy with Arun.
-Back in San Francisco, Pallavi tells Arun about her encounter and suggests inviting Uma to stay with them for 10 days to prove her happiness.
-Uma agrees on the condition that if he fails to see the love between her and Arun, she must leave with him.
-Pallavi reluctantly agrees.